Terms & Conditions

 2. Information about us and how to contact us

-A) We are Cabilla Cornwall, trading as Cabilla Coaching Ltd which is owned by the Hanbury-Tenison family.
+A) We are Cabilla Cornwall, trading as Cabilla Cornwall Ltd which is owned by the Hanbury-Tenison family.
 Our postal address is Cabilla Cornwall, Cabilla Manor, Cardinham, Cornwall, PL30 4DW.

-B) We operate Cabilla Cornwall Forest Bathing Retreats and private stays, events all from Cabilla Cornwall, PL30 4DW.
+B) We operate Cabilla Cornwall Retreats and private stays, events all from Cabilla Cornwall, PL30 4DW.